Quillor/firstVoteNC/wp-content/plugins/wp-last-login/readme.txt

 == Changelog ==

+= 2 =
+* Maintenance release.
+* Updated code to adhere to WordPress Coding Standards.
+* Tested with WordPress 5.0.

 = 1.4.0 =
 * Fixed a long standing bug, where sorting users by last login didn't work.